 (Updates levels throughout)

-* Asian stocks at multi-week peaks, valuations heady
+* Asian stocks ease from multi-week peaks, valuations heady

 * U.S. unemployment report in view